Evaluating your SageMaker AI-trained model - Amazon SageMaker AI

 4. Analyze inference outputs.
 All evaluation tasks, except llm_judge and strong_reject, will have the following fields for analysis in the inference output.

-• full_prompt - the full user prompt sent to the model used for the evaluation task.
+• full_prompt - The full user prompt sent to the model used for the evaluation task.

-• gold - the field that contains the correct answer(s) as specified by the dataset.
+• gold - The field that contains the correct answer(s) as specified by the dataset.

-• metrics - the field that contains the metrics evaluated on the individual inference.
+• metrics - The field that contains the metrics evaluated on the individual inference.
 Values that require aggregation would not have a value on the individual inference outputs.

-• predictions - the field that contains a list of the model’s output for the given prompt.
+• predictions - The field that contains a list of the model’s output for the given prompt.

 By looking at these fields, you can determine the cause for metric differences and understand the behavior of the customized models.